rahulruikar/serilog-sinks-azureservicebus/README.md

 Please make sure to update tests as appropriate.

 ## License
-Serilog.Sinks.AzureServiceBus is under Apache 2.0 License.
+Serilog.Sinks.AzureServiceBus.Alternate is under Apache 2.0 License.

 This library utilises the following libraries under the Apache 2.0 license, which can be obtained from http://www.apache.org/licenses/LICENSE-2.0.